Undergraduate Academic Programs / Departments / Courses

 PERFORMANCE

 To graduate with a BSc Honours in Biology, students must complete 126 semester hours of credit which includes 12 semester hours of credit for the research and thesis, attain a minimum average of 75% in all Biology courses combined, and achieve a minimum overall average of 70% in all courses submitted for the degree.
-Students failing to meet these requirements may transfer their program to the BSc Biology Program or to other degree programs.
+Students failing to meet these requirements may transfer their program to the BSc Major in Biology or to other degree programs.

 REQUIREMENTS FOR MINOR IN BIOLOGY